nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

   * **Highlights:**

-    * This feature required in-depth analysis of the underlying implementation of `Contact` and `Task` so that appropriate search parameters to find contacts and tasks with could be identified.
+    * This feature required in-depth analysis of the implementation of Contact and Task so that appropriate search parameters to find contacts and tasks with could be identified.

     * The implementation and design of the find feature is open to future extensions to accommodate new search parameters.
-      This ensures that the feature will be consistent with the implementation of `Contact` and `Task`.
+      This ensures that the feature will be consistent with the implementation of Contact and Task.

     * As users are allowed to provide a variable number of search parameters, defensive programming was employed extensively to ascertain exactly which search parameters were provided before the command can be executed.